-The cross-registration form is now online.
-Please use the link below to notify our office of your cross-registration request.
-Upon completion of the form, a signed cross-registration form as a PDF attachment will be sent to your email address within 24 hours (one business day).
+The cross-registration form will be available from July 21 - September 13.
+Upon completion of the form, a signed cross-registration form as a PDF attachment will be sent to your email address within 2 - 3 business days.
+Students without a Sage ID should include their Workday Student ID on the form.